WEARTHaptics/WEART-SDK-CSharp/README.md

 	weArtClient.Start();
 ~~~~~~~~~~~~~

-@note The call to WeArtClient.Start() will also start the middleware, so be sure to have connected the devices before
+\note The call to WeArtClient.Start() will also start the middleware, so be sure to have connected the devices before

 # Features